mathewchamberlain/SignacX/README.md

 Running Signac is simple.
 We provide a few vignettes:

 ### SPRING
 In the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v2), we often used Signac integrated with [SPRING](https://pubmed.ncbi.nlm.nih.gov/29228172/), which let us easily explore cellular phenotypes identified by Signac interactively using the SPRING Viewer.
-To reproduce our findings and generate new results with SPRING, please visit our repository of [example Jupyter notebooks for processing CITE-seq and scRNA-seq data from 10X Genomics in SPRING, followed by classification with Signac](https://github.com/mathewchamberlain/SPRING_dev/).
+To reproduce our findings and to generate new results with SPRING, please visit our repository of [example Jupyter notebooks for processing CITE-seq and scRNA-seq data from 10X Genomics in SPRING, followed by classification with Signac](https://github.com/mathewchamberlain/SPRING_dev/).
+Briefly, Signac is integrated seamlessly with the output files of SPRING in R.

-Here, we provide an example notebook for [processing scRNA-seq data from 10X Genomics,](https://github.com/mathewchamberlain/Signac/blob/master/vignettes/spring_notebook_10X.ipynb) which employs the methods described in the pre-print for processing single cell data.
-Once this notebook has been run, Signac is integrated seamlessly with the output files in R. Like this:

 ```r
 # load the Signac library